The Cafetière. The French press. Whatever you call it, there is no denying that it is perhaps one of the most revered ways to brew coffee.

 - Filtered water

-- Timer – either the built in one on your scales or the one on this page
+- Timer – either the built in one on your scales or if you don’t have a timer, the one at the top of this page

 - Spoon (To remove coffee crust)